Yoav666s/dnd-wiki/collections/_rules/ability_scores.md

 - **[[Wisdom]]**, measuring perception and insight
 - **[[Charisma]]**, measuring force of personality

 Is a character muscle-bound and insightful?
 Brilliant and charming?
 Nimble and hardy?
 Ability scores define these qualities--a creature’s assets as well as weaknesses.
-The three main rolls of the game—the ability check, the saving throw, and the attack roll--rely on the six ability scores.
+The three main rolls of the game--the ability check, the saving throw, and the attack roll--rely on the six ability scores.
 The book’s introduction describes the basic rule behind these rolls: roll a d20, add an ability modifier derived from one of the six ability scores, and compare the total to a target number.

 # Ability Scores and Modifiers
 Each of a creature’s abilities has a score, a number that defines the magnitude of that ability.
 An ability score is not just a measure of innate capabilities, but also encompasses a creature’s training and competence in activities related to that ability.